Yord/shargs/README.md

 <details>
 <summary>
 Transforms an args object into a new args object by applying functions <code>fs</code> based on the value type.
+All fields of an object are updated independently and previous updates in the same run do not influence later updates.
 </summary>

 <br />